jonasoesch/p9/paper.md

 The thesis is organized five parts:

 1. The first part presents the theoretical background on transitions and animation.
 It gives indications on how readers interpret transitions.
 2. The second part reconceptualizes the theory in order to link different types of transitions to different strengths of animation.
-It thus responds the the question about the potential benefits of animation for transition understanding.
+It thus responds to the the question about the potential benefits of animation for transition understanding.
 3. The third part presents an experiment that we have proposed to find respond to the main research question.
 4. The fourth part presents our implementation of animated transitions based on the concepts presented in part two.
+This represents the secondary objective of the present thesis.
-5. The fifth part presents our conclusion and possibilities for future work.
+5. The fifth part presents our conclusions and possibilities for future work.